 However, when it comes to Opera VPN, there are no apps for specific devices or systems.
 There is only the Opera browser, with a VPN built into it.

-In other words, the VPN is only available on devices that can run the entire Opera browser.
+In other words, the free VPN is only available on devices that can run the entire Opera browser.
 Although there used to be a standalone Opera VPN app, this was discontinued a few years ago.